Brandonruth/csPortfolio/README.md

    }
  }
 ```
-The most difficult part of this code was the intial design, as I was unable to create something I was happy with, until i took inspiration from a classmate and expanded upon it.
+The most difficult part of this code was the intial design, as I was unable to create something I was happy with, until i took inspiration from a classmate and expanded upon it.<br>

+8. Reflection<br>
+These projects taught me that i simply cant solve every problem on my own, I needed to ask questions and I needed to ensure that I understood how the code worked.
+I had to ask classmate for help on multiple different problems which is something I do not like doing usually, these projects made me more comfortable to do so.